What Filipinos did when Instagram, Facebook had an hours-long outage

 Hootsuite and We Are Social revealed that an average Filipino user spends 4 hours and 12 minutes on social media platforms.

-The figure astounding compared to the global average time spent on social media, which is only 2 hours and 16 minutes.
+The figure was astounding compared to the global average time of 2 hours and 16 minutes.

 Facebook also emerged as the most popular social media network with its reported monthly active users jumping by 1.7% or 37 million, based on the report.